gitsandip84/first-demo/README.md

 # first-demo
-This is my Git repository
+This is my first Git repository
+Author- Sandip the man